mmkaram/mmkaram.github.io/content/posts/cicd.md

 ---

 # Introduction
-I'm getting really close to deploying my B2C automous squash coaching app [SquashAI](/projects/squashai).
-For it to trully be busniess to consumer though, I needed a way for users to upload their videos so they can be queued for analysis.
-After watching enough of [theo's](https://www.youtube.com/@t3dotgg) youtube content I was convinced to use NextJS with it's fancy app router and SSR, even though I had very little exprience with javascript, much less typescript and tsx.
-This was a whole ordeal on its own, so stay tuned for a post about my time in web development.
-When it came to deploying, the natural choice wast ercel, which was actually one of the easiest "technical" things I've ever set up in my life.
-It was as simple as linking my github account, picking the repository that contained my NextJS application, and uploading my `.env.local`.
+I'm nearing the deployment of my B2C autonomous squash coaching app, SquashAI.
+To truly make it business-to-consumer, I needed a way for users to upload their videos so they could be queued for analysis.
+After watching a lot of Theo's content on YouTube, I was convinced to use Next.js with its modern app router and server-side rendering (SSR).
+This was a big leap for me, as I had minimal experience with JavaScript—let alone TypeScript and TSX.
+It turned into quite an adventure, but I'll save the details for another post about my journey into web development.

+When it came to deployment, Vercel was the obvious choice.
+Surprisingly, it turned out to be one of the easiest "technical" tasks I've ever done.
+All I had to do was link my GitHub account, select the repository containing my Next.js app, and upload my `.env.local` file.
+It was that simple.

 Vercel did it's magic.
 Being able to test my UI with Vercel's automatic deployments and nice UI made me a very happy camper.
 The problems started to show, though, once I had to start implementing the actual analysis part of the app (you know, the important part).